All Episodes

 Neither this tweet nor the original Nazi tweet were on her Twitter account as of yesterday.

-Ash Hack's past Twitter profile said she was an economist at the Bureau of Labor Statistics of the Department of Labor, but her Twitter profile no longer includes any note about her work for the government, which has uh led some to speculate that she was recently fired from the BLS.
+Ash Hack's past Twitter profile said she was an economist at the Bureau of Labor Statistics of the Department of Labor, but her Twitter profile no longer includes any note about her work for the government, which has led some to speculate that she was recently fired from the BLS.

 What is this clown's name?

-Well it's is it Noah Trevor?
+Is it Noah Trevor?

-Is it it?
+Is it Trevor Noah?

 Okay, Trevor Noah.

-Anyway, they've discovered this guy is one of the biggest anti Semites out there based on things that he has tweeted.
+Anyway, they've discovered this guy is one of the biggest anti-Semites out there based on things that he has tweeted.

 South Africans know how to recycle like Israel knows how to be peaceful.